lkoelman/LFPsim/README.md

 # LFPsim for Python

 This a modified version of the original LFPsim package by Parasuram et al.
-(2016) for use with Python and large network simulations.
+(2016) for use with Python and large network simulations using MPI.

 ## Installation